Colombia at the 2019 Parapan American Games

 Colombia competed at the 2019 Parapan American Games held from August 23 to September 1, 2019 in Lima, Peru.
 In total, athletes representing Colombia won 47 gold medals, 36 silver medals and 50 bronze medals and the country finished in 4th place in the medal table.

 Athletics

 In total, athletes representing Colombia won 10 gold medals, 11 silver medals and 14 bronze medals.

-Yesenia Maria Restrepo won the silver medal in the women's discus throw F11 event.
+Yesenia Restrepo won the silver medal in the women's discus throw F11 event.

 Boccia

 In total, one gold medal, three silver medals and one bronze medal were won.

 Judo

 Juan Castellanos won the silver medal in the men's lightweight (73 kg) event.

 Shooting

-Maria Restrepo won the bronze medal in the women's 10 metre air pistol SH1 event.
+María Restrepo won the bronze medal in the women's 10 metre air pistol SH1 event.

 Sitting volleyball

 The men's team competed in sitting volleyball at the 2019 Parapan American Games.

 Table tennis

 Table tennis players representing Colombia won six bronze medals in total.

 Jose Vargas won the bronze medal in the men's individual C7 event.

 Diego Henao won a bronze medal in the men's individual C8 event.

 Bronze medals were also won the men's team C6-8 and men's team C9-10 events.

 Manuela Guapi won a bronze medal in the women's individual C4 event.

 A bronze medal was also won in the women's team C2-5 event.